shakfu/py-js/FAQ.md

 ### How to extend python with your own scripts and 3rd party libraries?

 The easiest solution is not to use a self-contained external and use an external that's linked to your system python3 installation.
-This is what gets built if you run ./build.sh in the root of the [py-js](https://github.com/shakfu/py-js) project.
+This is what gets built if you run `make` or `make projects` in the root of the [py-js](https://github.com/shakfu/py-js) project.
 If you do it this way, you automatically get access to all of your python libraries, but you give up portability.

 This release contains relocatable python3 externals which are useful for distribution in packages and standalones so it's a little bit more involved.